ZipsRacingElectric/ZRE-CAN-Tools/readme.md

 <Byte i>              - The i'th byte of a frame's data payload, indexed in
                         little-endian (aka Intel format).
-May be either decimal or hexadecimal (prefixed with '0x').
+May be either decimal or hexadecimal (hex should be prefixed with '0x').

 <CAN ID>              - The identifier of a frame.
-    <SID>             - Standard CAN ID, may be decimal or hexadecimal (prefixed
+    <SID>             - Standard CAN ID, may be decimal or hexadecimal
-                        with '0x').
+                        (hex should be prefixed with '0x').
     <SID>r            - Standard CAN ID, for an RTR frame.
     <EID>x            - Extended CAN ID.
     <EID>xr           - Extended CAN identifier, for an RTR frame.

 <DBC file path>       - The path to the DBC file to use.